prometheus/prometheus/docs/querying/basics.md

 Note that the `@` modifier always needs to follow the selector immediately, i.e. the following would be correct:

-    sum(http_requests_total{method="GET"} @ 1609746000) // GOOD.
+    sum( http_requests_total{method="GET"} @ 1609746000 ) // GOOD.

 While the following would be *incorrect*:

-    sum(http_requests_total{method="GET"}) @ 1609746000 // INVALID.
+    sum( http_requests_total{method="GET"} ) @ 1609746000 // INVALID.

 The same works for range vectors.
 This returns the 5-minute rate that `http_requests_total` had at `2021-01-04T07:40:00+00:00`:

     rate(http_requests_total[5m] @ 1609746000)

-`@` modifier supports all representation of float literals described above within the limits of `int64`.
-It can also be used along with `offset` modifier where the offset is applied relative to the `@` modifier time irrespective of which modifier is written first.
+`@` modifier supports all representation of numeric literals described above within the limits of `int64`.
+This can be used with the `offset` modifier, where the offset is applied relative to the `@` modifier time.
+The results are the same irrespective of which modifier is written first.

-These 2 queries will produce the same result.
+These two queries will produce the same result.

     # offset after @
     http_requests_total @ 1609746000 offset 5m